 Monetary wealth comes at a price.
 Literally.
 Of course your chances of surviving the pitfalls of being rich are probably greater if the wealth is accumulated over time rather than all at once.
 However, in either case money (in all amounts) carries the burden of responsibility to use it wisely.

-Perkei Avot teaches, “More money, more problems.”
+Perkei Avot teaches, “More money, more problems,” of course borrowing from Notorious B.I.G., who teaches “Mo Money Mo Problems.”
 The rabbis were trying to remind us that with the good comes the bad.
 As some Powerball winners discover, more money seems like a blessing until it creates more problems than you started with.
 This week’s Torah portion, Lech Lecha, also has an interesting take on that very idea.

 Parshat Lech Lecha brings us finally into the narrative of Abraham and Sarah and the true beginning of our history as the Jewish people.
 The text begins with Avram and Sarai leaving their land, the land that they knew and felt comfortable in, to follow God’s command and go to Egypt.
 The text continues with their ongoing problems in Egypt and ends with the changing of their names from Avram/Abram to Avraham/Abraham and Sarai to Sarah.